NexaAI

 Test setup

-• Task: you just created a new AI tool and you want it to be on NexaAI.
+• Task instruction: “You created a new AI tool and you want it to be on NexaAI.”

 • Short interviews after the task is completed